-ON THE ROAD: Facing the Hard Questions
+On the Road: Facing the Hard Questions

-David White spoke for the second straight year at Cru’s Regional Conference in Washington, D.C. on December 29, 2014, where he gave a workshop, “Homosexuality and Christian Faith.”
+David White spoke for the second time at Cru’s Regional Conference in Washington, D.C., on December 29, 2014, where he gave a workshop entitled, “Homosexuality and Christian Faith.”

 This article appeared in our 2015 magazine newsletter.
 It is being posted here for online reading and for those who may perhaps wish to comment on what it says.

-I acknowledged that the Church has sometimes sent condemning messages—bereft of the hope of the gospel—to SSA strugglers that led to self-loathing and despair.
+I acknowledged that the church has sometimes sent condemning messages—bereft of the hope of the gospel—to SSA strugglers that lead to self-loathing and despair.
 Sadly, it’s been communicated that people with SSA are “broken” sexually, but the rest of us are fine.
 (As if “straight” people don’t have problems with sex!)
-I spoke about how SSA is just another manifestation of fallen sexuality—a reality that affects all of us, and is something Jesus went to the cross to redeem.
+I spoke about how SSA is just another manifestation of fallen sexuality—a reality that affects all of us and is something Jesus went to the cross to redeem.
 And now he is bringing healing and renewal to everything affected by the curse, especially in the area of our sexuality.
 Speaking to this issue with empathy is critical, but it is also imperative to speak the truth.

 I went on to say that because this is God’s world and life only works well his way, telling anyone to live outside his bounds is not loving them or enabling them to flourish, but only ends in emptiness and death.
 I mentioned Proverbs 14:12-13, “There is a way that seems right to a man, but its end is the way to death.
-Even in laughter the heart may ache, and the end of joy may be grief.”
-The world tells us we find meaning through pursuing our desires (especially our sexual ones), and that we can do this with impunity.
-But Scripture makes clear this is folly.
+Even in laughter the heart may ache, and the end of joy may be grief” (ESV).
+The world tells us we find meaning through pursuing our desires (especially our sexual ones) and that we can do this with impunity.
+But Scripture makes clear that this is folly.
 Living for self and following our desires actually leads to discontentment and even greater bondage.

 There were many other questions—mostly seeking to understand and not challenge.
-One young woman asked a crucial clarifying question: in my talk I rejected the idea of being a “gay Christian,” so did that mean people with SSA temptations aren’t saved?
+One young woman asked a crucial clarifying question: In my talk I rejected the idea of being a “gay Christian,” so did that mean people with SSA temptations aren’t saved?
 Sadly, she didn’t get what I had been saying.
 Central to my talk was the idea that all Christians are in the midst of overcoming various struggles with the flesh, but that God is faithful to complete the work he’s begun, remaking us into new creatures while still living in a broken world.
-Jesus is now our core identity, and any self-identity label that “qualifies” who we are in Christ is not just inaccurate, it distorts that identity.
+Jesus is now our core identity, and any self-identity label that qualifies who we are in Christ is not just inaccurate; it distorts that identity.

-The inevitable “change” question arose and I talked about how a biblical definition of change is really focused on our hearts and submission to God, not becoming heterosexual for the person with SSA.
-(For a fuller discussion on this critical topic, check out my mini book: Can You Change if You’re Gay?
-Available from New Growth Press: newgrowthpress.com.)
+The inevitable “change” question arose, and I talked about how a biblical definition of change is really focused on our hearts and submission to God, not becoming heterosexual for the person with SSA.
+(For a fuller discussion on this critical topic, check out our mini book, Can You Change if You’re Gay?
+Available from New Growth Press at newgrowthpress.com.)

 Students also wanted to know how to navigate their relationships with their LGBTQ friends and family without compromising their faith.
-We wrestled with some of the challenges confronting the American Church: if you welcome a gay couple to church and they come to faith, what do you do next?
+We wrestled with some of the challenges confronting the American Church: If you welcome a gay couple to church and they come to faith, what do you do next?
 Do you force a “married” couple to divorce?
 What if there are kids involved?
 How do you handle church membership and the sacraments if they believe the gospel and understand their need for Christ, but haven’t yet come to the place of seeing homosexual behavior as sinful?
 These are all difficult and complicated questions in our post-Christian society.

-With two minutes left I took a final question.
+With two minutes left, I took a final question.
 Swallowing hard, I pointed to a young woman in the back.
 The hair, the clothes, the piercings. . . what was I thinking?!
 I was exhausted from the talk and the questions, and the last thing I needed was another complex issue to sort through.

 I had no idea what to expect, but as soon as she started speaking, it was clear the choice was Spirit-led.
 A fairly new Christian, she had come to faith within the last year after living as a lesbian throughout her youth.
-She talked about the heartache of her experience, and her lack of peace and joy.
+She talked about the heartache of her experience and her lack of peace and joy.
 She described how God surrounded her with Christian friends whose lives looked so different.
 They had the contentment and shalom her life sorely lacked.
-Resonating with what I taught about God’s design, she concluded with a profound point about our sexuality: because God is the life-giver, homosexual activity can’t fit his plan because it will never produce life.
+Resonating with what I taught about God’s design, she concluded with a profound point about our sexuality: Because God is the life-giver, homosexual activity can’t fit his plan because it will never produce life.
 I couldn’t have come up with a more powerful conclusion!
 She underscored that inviting people to embrace something as “good” that God calls sin is cheering them on to destruction.
 She talked about the important role of Christian community and humble witness in her conversion.
 And she wondrously articulated the difference that Jesus makes in her life.
 It was a beautiful demonstration of how I was describing “change”—it’s not about becoming “straight,” but about loving God and submitting all of myself to his care.

-I drove home praising God for his ability to end “my talk” perfectly!
+I drove home praising God for his ability to end “my” talk perfectly!
 Please pray for this young woman as she continues to grow in her new-found faith, and for us—indeed, all believers in Christ—as we proclaim his Word in our increasingly broken and hostile culture.